Monica Felton

-Monica Felton (1906 – March 1970) was a British writer, town planner, feminist and social activist, a member of the Labour Party.
+Monica Felton (23 September 1906 – 4 March 1970) was a British writer, town planner, feminist and social activist, a member of the Labour Party.

 Early life

-Monica Glory Page (later Felton) was born in 1906, the eldest of four siblings, Una Hilary (b.
+Monica Glory Page (later Felton) was born on 23 September 1906, the eldest of four siblings, Una Hilary (b.
 1908) who became a teacher and worked in Africa in the 1930s, Basil (b.
 1910) and Gwythian Lloyd (1914-2006) who became a consulting engineer.
 She was brought up in a staunch Primitive Methodists household.
 Her mother Una Page (née Bone) (1879-1926) wrote temperance hymns, and her father Rev. Thomas Lloyd Page was a Primitive Methodist minister.

 She attended Wycombe High School then studied at the University of Southampton and was later awarded a PhD at the London School of Economics; she was later appointed to its board of governors.
+Her PhD tite was ‘A study of emigration from Great Britain 1802–1860’.
+She became a lecturer for the Workers’ Educational Association where she taught Ernest Millington, later an MP.

+In 1931 she married Berwyn Idris Felton.
+They were separated by 1939, and later divorced as Berwyn subsequently remarried in 1951.

 Felton had been living in Majorca when the Spanish Civil War started and, on her return to the UK, gave talks about what she saw in Spain at that time.

 In 1937 Felton was elected to the London County Council as a Labour Party councillor representing St Pancras South West, holding the seat until 1946.
 She demonstrated a detailed understanding of the role of women in wartime society and munitions production, in her novel 'To All the Living'.

 She was employed as a Temporary Clerk in the House of Commons from May 1942 to December 1943, working as an economic adviser to the National Expenditure Committee.

 From 1949 to 1951, she served as the first Chairman of the Corporation for the construction of the new town of Stevenage.

 Town planner

 During the late 1930s, Felton became a leading urban planner.
 She was elected to the London County Council in 1937 and continued as an elected representative until the start of the Second World War.
 However, she also took an interest in rural planning, foreseeing the coming war and food problems:“Do we want to make farming profitable if it means destroying the countryside, or if it means running risks of losing people off the land, or if it means running risks of not having sufficient supplies of food in war time?”
-During the war she worked for the British Ministry of Supply and was recommended by Lewis Silkin, 1st Baron Silkin for a role in a secretarial capacity on the Select Committee on National Expenditure for the house of Commons.
+During the war she worked for the British Ministry of Supply and was recommended by Lewis Silkin, 1st Baron Silkin for a role on the Select Committee on National Expenditure for the house of Commons.
+Although this was later described to be in a secretarial capacity, in fact she was an economic advisor to the committee.
 During the war and afterwards, Felton lectured on urban planning and housing for the BBC Home Service and BBC World Service.